 - Mahatma Gandhi

 Homeopathy is one of the most popular alternative systems of medicine.
 Despite some controversy regarding its mode of action, the anecdotal evidence for Homeopathy is so strong that it is recognized by dozens of National governments as effective medical modality.
 There are tens of millions of patients across the world using homeopathy.
-Despite the negative comments at Wikipedia Homeopathy page, which has been sabotaged by skeptics, there are increasing number of clinical and laboratory studies, not just on humans, but also on animals and plants, which have demonstrated the effectiveness of potentised homeopathic remedies.
+There are also increasing number of clinical and laboratory studies, not just on humans, but also on animals and plants, which have demonstrated the effectiveness of potentised homeopathic remedies.

 Homeopathic medicine is one of the most popular alternative systems used for Autism treatment.
 There are several books and websites dedicated to providing information about homeopathic treatment of Autism.
 YouTube also has many videos from parents giving positive testimonials of homeopathic treatment for their children.